HJvA/fshome/README.md

 The hue.json file should contain the json representation of hue devices that are connected to your hue bridge.
 Clear the hue.json file, except for the ip adress of the bridge on your LAN.
 Run hueAPI.py once to register fshome on the bridge, and to get an idea which devices are known.
 Enter the obtained userid in the hue.json file.
 Run fsmain.py for a while, and exit pressing ctrl-C See the error.log file for a proposed list of devices to be copied in hue.json

-Similar setups can be carried out with hueSampler.py and p1DSMR.py
+Similar setups can be carried out with hueSampler.py and p1DSMR.py and aiosSampler.py

 ## Configuring homekit <a name="Homekit"></a>